Liarinn/TMPS-laboratories/lab1/Readme.md

 ### 3. **Implementation of Builder Pattern**

 The Builder pattern is used to build a complex object, a `Meal`, in steps.
 Each builder focuses on creating specific parts of the meal, while the `MealDirector` directs the construction process.
+The buider can take different parts to create the meal.

 1. **MealBuilder Interface**
     The `MealBuilder` interface defines methods to set up each part of a meal (starter, main course, dessert) and a method to return the final meal.